sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/where-to-start/braille.md

 ### Summery

-I expect you now a screenreader that you can use on a opperating system that is accessible enough for you.
+I expect you now a screen reader that you can use on a opperating system that is accessible enough for you.

 Lets move on to the next chapter.
 We're going talk about tooling!